Common Issues and Troubleshooting

 Visualization Not Showing

-Problem: No window appears when calling visualization functions.
+Problem: No window appears when calling visualization functions (plots silently finish).

-Solution 1: For Jupyter notebooks, add at the top:
+Solution 1: For Jupyter notebooks, enable inline plots:

 %matplotlib inline

-Solution 2: For scripts, explicitly show the plot:
+Solution 2: For scripts, explicitly show the plot or set display=True:

 import matplotlib.pyplot as plt